stonemjs/docs/src/docs/deeper/development.md

 Documentation is your package’s handshake with the outside world.
 It’s how users know what it does, how to use it, and why they should care.

-In the Stone.js ecosystem, a good package isn’t just one that works — it’s one that’s **well-documented, well-typed, and easy to onboard**.
+In the Stone.js ecosystem, a good package isn’t just one that works, it’s one that’s **well-documented, well-typed, and easy to onboard**.

 ### What to Document